-- The payment for the manufacture and delivery of 1.7 million courses of TPOXX[TM] increased by \$61.5 million.
-This was accomplished by reducing the holdback amount that is tied to the United States Food & Drug Administration (the "FDA") approval of TPOXX[TM] from \$102.5 million to \$41 million.
-On June 29, 2016, the Company invoiced BARDA \$32.6 million in connection with the BARDA Contract Modification for courses previously delivered to the Strategic Stockpile.
-The Company received payment in July 2016. - The requirements for the \$20.5 million milestone changed.
-For payment, this milestone now requires the Company to submit documentation to BARDA indicating that data covering the first 100 subjects enrolled in the phase III pivotal safety study have been submitted to and reviewed by a Data & Safety Monitoring Board ("DSMB") and that such DSMB has recommended continuation of the safety study, as well as submission of the final pivotal rabbit efficacy study report to the FDA.
-Previously, this milestone required the successful submission to the FDA of a complete application for TPOXXTM regulatory approval.
-On August 2, 2016, the Company invoiced BARDA \$20.5 million for meeting the milestone.
+- The payment for the manufacture and delivery of 1.7 million courses of TPOXX® increased by \$61.5 million.
+This was accomplished by reducing the holdback amount that is tied to the United States Food & Drug Administration (the "FDA") approval of TPOXX® from \$102.5 million to \$41 million.
+In July 2016, the Company received payment of \$32.6 million in connection with the BARDA Contract Modification for courses previously delivered to the Strategic Stockpile. - The requirements for the \$20.5 million milestone changed.
+For payment, this milestone was modified to require the Company to submit documentation to BARDA indicating that data covering the first 100 subjects enrolled in the phase III pivotal safety study have been submitted to and reviewed by a Data & Safety Monitoring Board ("DSMB") and that such DSMB has recommended continuation of the safety study, as well as submission of the final pivotal rabbit efficacy study report to the FDA.
+Previously, this milestone required the successful submission to the FDA of a complete application for TPOXX® regulatory approval.
+During the third quarter of 2016, the Company has met the modified milestone and has received payment.

-As of June 30, 2016, the Company has received \$249.2 million under the Base Contract related to the manufacture and physical delivery of courses of TPOXXTM.
-Included in this amount are a \$41 million advance payment in 2011 for the completion of certain planning and preparatory activities related to the Base Contract, a \$12.3 million milestone payment in 2012 for the completion of the product labeling strategy for TPOXXTM, an \$8.2 million milestone payment in 2013 for the completion of the commercial validation campaign for TPOXXTM, and \$187.7 million of payments for physical deliveries of TPOXXTM to the Strategic Stockpile beginning in 2013.
+As of September 30, 2016, the Company has received \$323.6 million under the Base Contract related to the manufacture and physical delivery of courses of TPOXX®.
+Included in this amount are a \$41 million advance payment in 2011 for the completion of certain planning and preparatory activities related to the Base Contract, a \$12.3 million milestone payment in 2012 for the completion of the product labeling strategy for TPOXX®, an \$8.2 million milestone payment in 2013 for the completion of the commercial validation campaign for TPOXX®, a \$20.5 million milestone payment in 2016 for submission of documentation to BARDA indicating that data covering the first 100 subjects enrolled in the phase III pivotal safety study have been submitted to and reviewed by a DSMB and that such DSMB has recommended continuation of the safety study, as well as submission of the final pivotal rabbit efficacy study report to the FDA, and \$241.5 million of payments for physical deliveries of TPOXX® to the Strategic Stockpile beginning in 2013.

-As of June 30, 2016, the Company is eligible to receive an additional \$160.6 million under the Base Contract for the manufacture, delivery and purchase by BARDA of courses of TPOXXTM.
-Included in this amount are: \$99.2 million of payments related to physical deliveries of TPOXXTM to the Strategic Stockpile; a \$20.5 million milestone payment for documentation indicating that data covering the first 100 subjects enrolled in the expanded human clinical safety trial have been submitted to and reviewed by a DSMB and that such DSMB has recommended continuation of the safety study, as well as submission of the final pivotal rabbit efficacy study report to the FDA; and a \$41.0 million hold back payment, which represents an approximate 10% hold back on the \$409.8 million of total payments tied to the manufacture and delivery of 1.7 million courses of TPOXXTM that are to be purchased by BARDA.
-The \$41.0 million hold back payment would be triggered by FDA approval of TPOXXTM, as long as the Company does not have a continuing product replacement obligation to BARDA.
-In July 2016, the Company received \$32.6 million of payments related to product deliveries previously made to the Strategic Stockpile (see paragraph above regarding the BARDA Modification).
-Separately, the Company invoiced BARDA \$21.3 million in July 2016 for the product delivery of 126,000 courses of TPOXXTM in July 2016.
-On August 2, 2016, the Company invoiced BARDA \$20.5 million for meeting the milestone described above.
+As of September 30, 2016, the Company is eligible to receive an additional \$86.3 million under the Base Contract for the manufacture, delivery and purchase by BARDA of courses of TPOXX®.
+Included in this amount are: \$45.4 million of payments related to physical deliveries of TPOXX® to the Strategic Stockpile; and a \$41 million hold back payment, which represents an approximate 10% hold back on the \$409.8 million of total payments tied to the manufacture and delivery of 1.7 million courses of TPOXX® that are to be purchased by BARDA.
+The \$41 million hold back payment would be triggered by FDA approval of TPOXX®, as long as the Company does not have a continuing product replacement obligation to BARDA.
+In October 2016, the Company received a \$36.8 million payment for the product delivery (in September) of 218,000 courses of TPOXX®.
+This amount is recorded as a receivable at September 30, 2016.